Tesla’s Low Solar Quotes

 Tesla Solar Panels Review: Panasonic Pulls Out

 Panasonic has a history of manufacturing Tesla solar panels, solar shingles, and home batteries.
 Until recently, Tesla installed Panasonic HIT cells.
-These solar panels range from 240 to 325 watts with module efficiencies between 19 and 19.7 percent.
+These solar panels ranged from 240 to 325 watts with module efficiencies between 19 and 19.7 percent.

 Now that Panasonic no longer makes Tesla solar panels and shingles, Tesla’s preferred solar panel has changed to Hanwha’s QPeak Duo Black solar panels.
 These solar modules range from 300 to 385 watts with efficiencies between 19.3 and 20.4 percent.